Skip to content

 7. The principal's signature of approval.
 (Cannot be a designee.)

-Business Administrator or Superintendent seven (7) days prior to departure.
+3. The final overnight travel request form shall be submitted to the appropriate Administrator of Schools and Associate Superintendent, Business Administrator, or Superintendent seven (7) days prior to departure.
 In addition to the information named in B. above, the request form shall also include complete documentation and summary of results of a required parent meeting as outlined in D below.

 4. A parent/guardian meeting must be held in conjunction with student travel requests.